gabrieleiannetti/tech_notes/git.md

 git log --oneline
 ```

-Search in commit messages for a given string and print the proper log messages:
+Search in commit messages for a given string and print the proper log messages with the patch what changed:

 ```
-git log -S 'string' --source --all
+git log -S 'string' --source --all --patch
 ```

 ## Push